hariszaf/microbetag/docs/tutorials_otf/prep.md

 ## An example case

-We will use the findings of a 16S rRNA analysis with [DADA2](https://benjjneb.github.io/dada2/) that we have exported in a `.tsv` file.
+We will use the findings of a 16S rRNA analysis with <a href="https://benjjneb.github.io/dada2/" target="_blank">DADA2</a> that we have exported in a `.tsv` file.
 We show how to get a *microbetag*-annotated co-occurrence network with this matrix as your only input.
 More complex scenarios can be the case, however they are all based on the principles described here.